zoisite-rb/zoisite-rb/guides/source/active_record_multiple_databases.md

 ```

 In that case, classes that connect to `primary`/`primary_replica` can inherit
-from your primary abstract class like standard Rails applications do with
+from your primary abstract class like standard Zoisite applications do with
 `ApplicationRecord`:

 ```ruby